-A third-line regimen including a combination of DRV/r and other drugs decided on the basis of resistance testing results in virological suppression in the majority of patients, provided that adherence is optimal.74,75,76,77
+A third-line regimen including a combination of DRV/r and other drugs decided upon based on resistance testing, results in virological suppression in the majority of patients, provided that adherence is optimal.74-77

-For most patients who require third-line therapy (i.e. patients who experience virological failure on a second-line LPV/r or ATV/r regimen with a low-, intermediate- or high-level resistance to the PI, i.e. Stanford Score > 14), we recommend the third-line regimen outlined in Table 17.
+For most patients who require third-line therapy (experience virological failure on a second-line LPV/r or ATV/r regimen with a low-, intermediateor high-level resistance to the PI, i.e. Stanford score > 14), we recommend the third-line regimen outlined in Table 17.
 However, the final decision will be based on treatment history and resistance test results for the individual patient.